Are you looking in every direction and feeling confused about what to do next in your life?

 So take the pressure off of yourself.

 2. Feel Your Emotions

-With a little extra time to yourself, you may find that feelings will surface that were previously hidden away or covered up because you were too busy.
+With a little extra time to yourself, you may find that feelings that were previously hidden away or covered up because you were too busy will surface.

 You cannot avoid your emotions (although many people try by indulging in addictive behaviors).

-When you feel and examine your emotions, you will find that they have something to teach you.
+When you feel and examine your emotions, you find that they have something to teach you.

-You may be experiencing doubt, apathy, or even panic about your future.
+You may experience doubt, apathy, or even panic about your future.

 Don’t ignore them.